-Ireland tax planning
+Ireland tax planning in 2021

 - VAT registration is mandatory if annual sales forecast exceeds the following thresholds: i) €75,000 for supplying goods; and ii) €37,500 for supplying services;